keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload).

 - pre-deployment (before the pod is scheduled)
-- post-deployment (after the Kubernetes deploymet executes)
+- post-deployment (after the pod is scheduled)

 These `KeptnTest` resources and the
 `KeptnEvaluation` resources (discussed in